British Mirpuris: Cultural assimilation and social issues

 Mirpur was considered to be a conservative district in 1960s, and life in its rural villages was dominated by rigid hierarchies.
 The first generation Mirpuris were not highly educated, and they had little or no experience of urban living in Pakistan.
 An economic boom brought dramatic changes to the area after its residents began migrating to Europe, especially the UK, bolstering remittances to Pakistan.
 Families in Pakistan are close knit and the guiding influence behind everything from marriage to business.
 The current literacy rate of Azad Jammu and Kashmir is 78%, compared with 62.3% in Pakistan.
 In Azad Jammu and Kashmir, primary school enrolment is 80% for boys and 74% for girls.

 The community has made notable progress in UK politics and a sizeable number of MPs, councillors, lord mayors and deputy mayors are representing the community in different constituencies.

 Endogamy and kinship

 Cousin marriages or marriages within the same tribe and caste system are common in some parts of South Asia, including rural areas of Pakistan.
 A major motivation is to preserve patrilineal tribal identity.
 As a result, there are some common genealogical origins within these tribes.
 Some British Pakistanis view cousin marriages as a way of preserving this ancient tribal tradition and maintaining a sense of brotherhood.

-A small scale study of 100 randomly selected British Pakistani mothers was published in 1988 in the Journal of Medical Genetics, which looked specifically at two hospitals in West Yorkshire, found that the rate of consanguineous marriage was 55 per cent and suggested that the rate was rising, compared to a worldwide rate of 29 per cent.
-However, this rate is significantly lower than in Pakistan, where consanguineous marriages are estimated to be at 73 per cent.
+A small scale study of 100 randomly selected British Pakistani mothers was published in 1988 in the Journal of Medical Genetics, which looked specifically at two hospitals in West Yorkshire, found that the rate of consanguineous marriage was 55 per cent and suggested that the rate was rising.
 Representatives of constituencies where there are high Pakistani populations say that consanguineous marriages amongst British Pakistanis are now decreasing in number, partly because of public health initiatives.